geekodour/o/content/docs/tools/gears.md

 ### Hardware {#hardware}

 -   **Laptop** : My laptop is my primary development machine.
 It is a 3 year old ThinkPad E480.
-I've swapped the HDD for 512SSD and upgraded to 12G of memory.
+I've swapped the HDD for 512SSD and upgraded to 12G memory.
 I run Arch Linux on it, been pretty smooth.
--   **Desktop** : The PC has good enough specs for gaming but I haven't been gaming on it yet.
-It has a 3050, 32G and 512SSD, and some Ryzen CPU.
-Overall good machine.
-I didn't build it myself, I selected the parts and let the shop put it together.
+-   **Desktop** : The PC has good enough specs but I haven't started gaming on it yet.
+It has a RTX3050, 32G memory and a 512SSD for disk along with Ryzen5 3600.
+Overall good machine 👍.
 It runs Windows 11 and there are certain cases where I use it for development, going forward I think I might be using my Windows machine for a lot of development work as well.
 -   **Extras** : I have one UltraWide(29 inch) monitor that I use whenever I am on my desk.
-Along with it use Ducky One 2 SF.
+For keyboard I have a vanilla Ducky One 2 SF w red keys.
 Both nice.
 -   **Phone** : I have one OnePlus9 and a Pixel3A(secondary).
 -   **Book reader** : I have an old kindle that I never use but plan to use.
 -   **Watch** : F-91W